TheMesp/mehmetii/README.md

 # mehmetii
-Mehmet II bot for discord servers.
+Mehmet II bot for discord servers hosting "Hearts of Iron IV" multiplayer games.

+Handles faction role assignment, creating new factions, faction-specific text and voice channels and resetting at the end of the game.